brikis98/yevgeniy-brikman-homepage/_posts/2015-04-20-migrating-from-blogger-to-github-pages.md

 how Bootstrap organizes its CSS and markup, and found that small changes often break my websites in unexpected ways.
 As a way to learn something new, I decided to try [Basscss](http://www.basscss.com/) for my homepage redesign.
-Basscss is loosely based on [Object Oriented CSS](http://www.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/)
+Basscss is loosely based on [Object-Oriented CSS](http://www.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/)
 (OOCSS), which, in theory, makes your CSS more maintainable and reusable.
 For example, in the past, to put together the page that lists all of my [blog posts](https://www.ybrikman.com/writing/), with a thumbnail on the